awsdocs/amazon-efs-user-guide/doc_source/awsbackup.md

 ### Backup Consistency<a name="backup-consistency"></a>

 Amazon EFS is designed to be highly available\.
 You can access and modify your Amazon EFS file systems while your backup is occurring in AWS Backup\.
 However, inconsistencies, such as duplicated, skewed, or excluded data, can occur if you make modifications to your file system while the backup is occurring\.
 These modifications include write, rename, move, or delete operations\.
-To ensure consistent backups, we recommend that you pause applications or processes that are modifying the file system for the duration of the backup process, or schedule your backups to occur during periods when the file system is not being modified\.
+To ensure consistent backups, we recommend that you pause applications or processes that are modifying the file system for the duration of the backup process\.
+Or, schedule your backups to occur during periods when the file system is not being modified\.

 ### Performance<a name="efs-performance"></a>